e-candeloro/Vision-Robotic-Arm-Gesture-Recognition/README.md

 This project aims to demostrate a **proof of concept** using both computer vision algorithms and robot simulation and control, combining **Python**,**OpenCV**, **Mediapipe** and **ROS + Gazebo**.

-Controlling remotely a robot can be useful in dangerous environments, for medical assistance and for simulation/testing.
+In fact, controlling remotely a robot can be useful in dangerous environments, for medical assistance and for simulation/testing.
+Vision control for anthropomorphic robots can be a new way to work with remote operations in a simpler manner.

 ### Project Team